Dunadan1997/01-youth-ideological-gap/README.md

 I am relieved not to find a clear trend indicating an emerging ideology gap between young men and women in Switzerland.
 I find this possibility alarming, as we'll be better off fighting human suffering with more common ground.
 Of course, this is just my personal opinion!
 Nothing more, nothing less.

 Thank you to the FT and its data journalist, John Burn-Murdoch, for inspiring this analysis.
-The orignal FT article: (https://www.ft.com/content/29fd9b5c-2f35-41bf-9d4c-994db4e12998).
+[The orignal FT article](https://www.ft.com/content/29fd9b5c-2f35-41bf-9d4c-994db4e12998).

 I used data from the Swiss Household Panel, which is part of the _FORS - Swiss Centre of Expertise in the Social Sciences_ since 2008.
 You can find the full citation here:
 * SHP Group (2023), Living in Switzerland Waves 1-23 + Covid 19 data (6.0.0) [Dataset].
 FORS data service. https://doi.org/10.48573/642z-p311